Workshops & Courses

 Terrence Higgins Trust Scotland is pleased to launch a new training calendar offering a range of affordable, informative and accessible courses on HIV, sexual health and related topics.
 Based at our state of the art Learning Centre in the heart of Glasgow, subjects include our CPD certified HIV Awareness Training.

 Online course on Antimicrobial Stewardship: Managing Antibiotic Resistance

-New BSAC/University of Dundee course: next start date to be announced
+New BSAC/University of Dundee course: next start date 5th November 2018 (still available to join)

 Free online course - 3 hours per week for 6 weeks

 Open access – REGISTER NOW – free to all participants